The Flag®-tag – The definition of a high affinity protein tag

 |Typical protein yield per ml resin||0.6-1 mg/ml||3-4 mg/ml|

 The Rho1D4 tag and its matching antibody were actually discovered 5 years prior to the Flag® tag in 1983 by Molday and MacKenzie (12).
 However its use for protein purification has only been on the rise for the last couple of years (13, 14) which is in clear conjunction with an increased demand in purified membrane proteins and the facilitated production thereof.

 As table 2 presents, the Rho1D4 tag is superior to the Flag®Tag in every category that is important for protein purification via affinity tag.
-With these incredible specificity paired with even higher protein yield, the Rho1D4 tag is the best option for membrane protein purification.
+With its incredible specificity paired with an even higher protein yield, the Rho1D4 tag is the best option for membrane protein purification.

 Fig. 2: A membrane protein tagged with the Rho1d4 tag.
 You can add the Rho1d4 tag to both termini, but results show that fusing it to the C-terminus results in better protein yields.

 The specificity is the Flag® tag’s strongest feature.
 Our data here at Cube Biotech however, suggest that the Rho1D4 antibody’s dissociation constant (KD) is five times higher than the KD of a quality Flag® tag antibody applying equal conditions.
 In summary, the specificity of a Rho1D4 tagged protein to its antibody is 5 times higher than of a Flag®tagged protein.